Henrik Nilsson (ice hockey, born 1991)

-Henrik Nilsson (born 5 May 1991) is a Swedish professional ice hockey player, currently playing with Fehérvár AV19 in the ICE Hockey League (ICEHL).
+Henrik Nilsson (born 5 May 1991) is a Swedish-Hungarian professional ice hockey player, currently playing with Kalmar HC in the HockeyAllsvenskan (Allsv).
 He played with AIK IF in the Elitserien during the 2010–11 Elitserien season.

 After spending the 2018–19 season, with the Lahti Pelicans of the Finnish Liiga, Nilsson returned to the SHL as a free agent in signing a one-year contract with newly promoted IK Oskarshamn on 10 June 2019.